Pai Bing-bing: Life and career

 Born to an impoverished family in Keelung, Pai dropped out of formal education in her teenage years.
 In 1973, she won a prize in a singing contest held by Taiwan Television and following this success she pursued a career in the local entertainment business.
 In 1975, she moved to Japan to study singing and acting.
 At this time she had a relationship with Japanese comics writer Ikki Kajiwara and they later married.
 Their daughter Pai Hsiao-yen was born in 1980 but their marriage was quickly dissolved the next year after Kajiwara engaged in an extramarital affair and committed domestic violence.
 Pai Bing-bing had to return to Taiwan and raised Hsiao-yen as a single mother.
 Since mid-1980s, Pai has been gaining popularity for her bantering style, becoming one of the best-known Taiwanese entertainers.
 Richard Lloyd-Parry of The Independent described Pai as the "Cilla Black of Taiwan".
 Besides her entertainment career, Pai also had significant investments in local catering service industry.

 In 1997, Pai Hsiao-yen, then 16 years old, was kidnapped, raped, tortured and murdered.
 This event subsequently made the elder Pai into a social activist to advocate the use of death penalty; Pai founded the Swallow Foundation and chaired it to date to advocate capital punishment as well as provide legal support to local crime victims.
 Lloyd-Parry described the attention around the murder of Pai's daughter as giving Pai "a greater, though more terrible, fame than she had as an entertainer."
-In 2010, in the wake of the global anti-capital punishment movement, Pai successfully held a protest against former ROC Minister of Justice Wang Ching-feng, resulting in Wang's resignation and the resumption of executions in the Republic of China.
+In 2010, in the wake of the global anti-capital punishment movement, Pai successfully held a protest against former Minister of Justice Wang Ching-feng, resulting in Wang's resignation and the resumption of executions in Taiwan.